I read FilmFreak’s review of the 90’s movie The Truman Show this week, and it got me thinking back – way back.

 Our hero was called Number Six – no names in The Village – and when he wasn’t looking to escape he spent his time trying to find Number One.
-We discovered in the final (17th) episode that he didn’t need to look too far (spoiler alert?).
+We discovered in the final (17th) episode that he didn’t need to look too far.

-If you haven’t seen the movie, it features the story of Truman (Jim Carrey), a new-born baby who was adopted by a TV company.
-He was brought up on a huge TV set the size of a town that was covered in a dome that mimicked the sky.
+If you haven’t seen the movie, it features the story of Truman (Jim Carrey), a new-born baby adopted by a TV company.
+He is brought up on a huge TV set the size of a town that is covered in a dome that mimicks the sky.

 Unbeknown to Truman, everyone he knows in the town; his wife, relations, friends and work mates, are paid actors and his life is broadcast 24/7 to the world via hundreds of hidden cameras and microphones.

-By the time we, the movie goer, catch up with Truman he is a struggling insurance salesman, lacking self-confidence, and secretly searching for his first love – an actress who tried to tell him all was not as it seemed.
-She was dramatically removed from the show; but Truman can’t forget her.
+By the time we, the movie-goer, catch up with Truman he is a struggling insurance salesman, lacking self-confidence, and secretly searching for his first love – an actress who tried to tell him all was not as it seemed.
+Truman can’t forget her.

-However, I still think there is an opportunity to put The Prisoner on the big screen – so long as it is done in keeping with the original TV series; sophisticated, thoughtful, provoking and challenging.
+However, I still think there is an opportunity to put The Prisoner on the big screen – so long as it is done in keeping with the original TV series; sophisticated, thoughtful, provoking, gritty, intelligent, and challenging.

 Unfortunately, I don’t think Hollywood is capable of such a thing.